James Ellams

 Biosciences

-James Ellams is a PhD student in the Nikolaou lab research protein-protein interactions in healthy and degenerating neurons using zebrafish as model organisms.
-The ultimate goal is to characterise these protein interactions, understanding where and when these interactions take place in neurons and how this could be a factor in neurodegeneration.
+James Ellams is a PhD student in the Nikolaou lab researching protein-protein interactions/dynamics in healthy and degenerating neurons using zebrafish and iPSCs as model organisms.
+James' work aims to characterise how these proteins interact with eachother, if they regulate/dysregulate cellular processes and how/where these interactions occur in degenerating neurons.